 Some of the risks of regional anesthesia may include headache, infection, bleeding, nerve damage, failed block and drug reaction.
 These risks are also usually very low.

-You should ask your anesthesiologist about any risks that may be associated with your anesthesia.
+Your anesthesiologist will discuss any risks that may be associated with your anesthetic plan.